A subsidiary of LOVING TO LEARN ASSOCIATION "Discover The Way of LOVE!"

 ToGather Worship Guide | More ToGather Videos

 All scripture quotations, unless otherwise indicated, are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION. © 1973, 1978, 1984, 2011 by International Bible Society.
-Used by permission of Zondervan Publishing House.Fear the LORD, you his saints, for those who fear him lack nothing.
+Used by permission of Zondervan Publishing House.For God did not give us a spirit of timidity, but a spirit of power, of love and of self-discipline.

 All scripture quotations, unless otherwise indicated, are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION. © 1973, 1978, 1984, 2011 by International Bible Society.
 Used by permission of Zondervan Publishing House.